 After all, planning a Santa breakfast for the littles and sharing the proceeds with a charity is sure to score you some "nice list" points with the big guy himself.

 Things You'll Need

 Organize a team of people to help plan and conduct the event.
 Pick three to five people who are willing to volunteer their time to make your breakfast with Santa event a complete success.

 Select a charity.
 You may want to choose a charity that helps underprivileged children.
 Several of these types of charities operate in numerous states, including KaBOOM!, Locks of Love, Communities in Schools, March of Dimes and Make-a-Wish Foundation.

 Although the hub of activity will be Santa and the food, you and your team may find a crowd at the door when the event begins.
 You will need to keep the children entertained while they wait for their time with Santa.
 Choose two or three activities that will keep the children occupied and make sure to bring any materials you'll need for them.
-Examples of activities include bubble-blowing, finger painting and story-telling.
+Examples of activities include bubble-blowing, coloring printable pages, finger painting and storytelling.